jsw7524/Leetcode/README.md

-here are code of leetcode weekly contests
+here are codes of leetcode weekly contests

 this is my leetcode profile link  : https://leetcode.com/JSW7524/